Nuclear clock: Ionization

 The two decay paths have different half-lives.
 Neutral decays almost exclusively by internal conversion, with a half-life of 7±1 us.
 In thorium cations, internal conversion is energetically prohibited, and is forced to take the slower path, decaying radiatively with a half-life of around half an hour.

 Thus, in the typical case that the clock is designed to measure radiated photons, it is necessary to hold the thorium in an ionized state.
 This can be done in an ion trap, or by embedding it in an ionic crystal with a band gap greater than the transition energy.
 In this case, the atoms are not 100% ionized, and a small amount of internal conversion is possible (reducing the half-life to approximately 10 minutes), but the loss is tolerable.

+Alternatively, the thorium can be embedded in a material with a bandgap less than the transition energy, and the resonance can be found by measuring the count of ejected electrons as a function of UV excitation wavelength.
+This method of interrogation has both benefits and disadvantages.
+The main drawback is that since the decay is much faster, the linewidth is greater, and the stability is limited to "only" about 1 part in ×10^18.
+An advantage is that the readout is obtained by measuring ejected electrons, a common lab technique and one that is easy to miniaturize.
+Readout is also much faster due to the faster decay.
+Finally, only a very thin surface layer (10 nm) of thorium is required, potentially important as Th-229 is exceedingly rare – the world supply is estimated at 40 grams.

 Different nuclear clock concepts

 Two different concepts for nuclear optical clocks have been discussed in the literature: trap-based nuclear clocks and solid-state nuclear clocks.
+As of 2026, only the latter has been constructed.

 Trap-based nuclear clocks

 For a trap-based nuclear clock either a single ^{229}Th^{3+} ion is trapped in a Paul trap, known as the single-ion nuclear clock, or a chain of multiple ions is trapped, considered as the multiple-ion nuclear clock.
-Such clocks are expected to achieve the highest time accuracy, as the ions are to a large extent isolated from their environment.
+Such clocks are expected to achieve the highest time precision, as the ions are to a large extent isolated from their environment.
 A multiple-ion nuclear clock could have a significant advantage over the single-ion nuclear clock in terms of stability performance.